CERTCC/Vultron/docs/topics/measuring_cvd/benchmarking.md

 of vendors and their respective products.
-The need for MPCVD arises due to the inherent nature of the software supply chain [@householder2017cert].
+The need for MPCVD arises due to the inherent nature of the software supply chain [CERT Guide to CVD](https://vuls.cert.org/confluence/display/CVD).
 A vulnerability that affects a low-level component (such as a library or operating system API) can require fixes from both the originating vendor and any vendor whose products incorporate the affected component.
 Alternatively, vulnerabilities are